wavecnct/docs/pages/platform/integrations/zapier.md

 <img src="/copy-api-key.png" alt="Copy API Key" width="400px"><br>

-5. On the new page, click on the orange, ‘**Connect Wave Connect to 6,000+ apps**’ button.
-You will be directed to a Zap creation page with a preliminary outline of your Zap.<br><br>
+5. On the new page, click on the orange, ‘**Connect Wave Connect to 6,000+ apps**’ button.<br><br>

 <img src="/orange-connect-button.png" alt="Connect Wave to Zapier Apps" width="500px"><br>

-6. Each Zap is made of two separate events:
+6. You will be directed to a Zap creation page with a preliminary outline of your Zap.
+Each Zap is made of two separate events:

     A. Trigger: an event that starts the automation process (e.g. new contact creation inside the Wave app).